Lapin0t/grothendieck-cern/english.md

 increasingly sophisticated, increasingly esoteric.
 I have the impression that this type of mentality will disappear in the generations to come.

-> \[TN: question slightly edited because rather confuse \] You have realized
-> that our world is a world where there is no dialogue.
-Or at least there is a
+> You have realized that our world is a world where there is no dialogue.
+Or at
-> sad monologue under somewhat speculative appearance.
-You're calling on us to
+> least there is a sad monologue under somewhat speculative appearance.
+You're
-> become aware of this world.
-Admitting we become aware of this world, like you
+> calling on us to become aware of this world.
+Admitting we become aware of
-> do, let me ask you the following question.
-Don't you think there's something
+> this world, like you do, let me ask you the following question.
+Don't you
-> more, whatever the mode of civilization, something which is unique to humans:
+> think there's something more, whatever the mode of civilization, something
-> this unsettling freedom to ask questions, to ask why, for example, do the
+> which is unique to humans: this unsettling freedom to ask questions, to ask
-> planets revolve around the sun in this way?
-Why are we unhappy?
-This great
+> why, for example, do the planets revolve around the sun in this way?
+Why are
-> freedom seems to me to be condemned at the same time as science.
-Because, in
+> we unhappy?
+This great freedom seems to me to be condemned at the same time
-> fact, we also have this freedom to say that science is a misfortune.
-By
+> as science.
+Because, in fact, we also have this freedom to say that science
-> making us aware that current science is bad, you may be taking away the
+> is a misfortune.
+By making us aware that current science is bad, you may be
-> freedom of others.
+> taking away the freedom of others.
 Perhaps one day science might appear good.
-In a way, like
-> a pendulum, man is simultaneously cohabited by the angel and the devil.
-You
+> In a way, like a pendulum, man is simultaneously cohabited by the angel and
-> simply want him to be inhabited by the angel.
-I'd be delighted, but human
+> the devil.
+You simply want him to be inhabited by the angel.
+I'd be
-> history has often shown, hasn't it, that he oscillates between bad and good.
+> delighted, but human history has often shown, hasn't it, that he oscillates
-> Perhaps you're expecting the pendulum pendulum will swing in the right
+> between bad and good.
+Perhaps you're expecting the pendulum pendulum will
-> direction this time.
-I hope so with you, but I don't know if this pendulum
+> swing in the right direction this time.
+I hope so with you, but I don't know
-> will be stopped at that position in the future.
+> if this pendulum will be stopped at that position in the future.

 One of your questions is whether, by turning our backs on science as currently and, possibly, taking away people's freedom to ask the kinds of questions that